CodeWithAlvin/CloudTrim/README.md

 # CloudTrimmer
 Trim On cloud
-### A library for trimming video and downpoading them
+### A library for trimming video and downloading them